yanbussieres/poetryex/README.md

 ```
 #### Solution (kind of)

-1. Get an earlier version of poetry installed locally through `brew`. (but you have to do it locally since there is only one formula for installing poetry with brew)
+- Get an earlier version of poetry installed locally through `brew`. (but you have to do it locally since there is only one formula for installing poetry with brew)

+**OR**

-2. Keep the same setup, downgrade pip to <19.
+-  Keep the same setup, downgrade pip to <19.